bdcoder2/rmp/README.md

-# Routemap pages (rmp) for .Net websites WITHOUT MVC or Razor
+# Routemap pages (rmp) for .NET websites WITHOUT MVC, Razor or Blazor

-Illustrates using routemap attributes for website endpoints WITHOUT the need of MVC or Razor.
+An experiment in which we build a website using routemap attributes for website API and/or page endpoints.
+The goals being:

+1. No need to use MVC, Razor or Blazor UI frameworks.
+2. Reduce the overhead required for simple websites (since no framework must be loaded)
+3. Simplify and reduce the code required for simple websites.
+4. Easy to understand.

 ## The [routemap] attribute

 One or more **[routemap]** attributes are placed above any method in a static or instance class that can process an HTTP request.
 Each routemap pattern must be unique.
 If a duplicate routemap pattern is detected an exception will be thrown.

 ### Syntax